raphaelpinel/symfony-agenda/README.md

 please be patient as the project is hosted on a free heroku plan that needs to start dynos.
 It may take up to 20 seconds to load: https://events-agenda.herokuapp.com/events

-To run the project you need Composer installed
+To run the project you need Composer installed.

 You need to create a database and include this in a .env file at the root directory, for example :
 ```
 DATABASE_URL=mysql://<user>:<password>@127.0.0.1:8889/<database_name>